-I) Public Relations
+j) Public Relations

 The Corporation's CEO, Chief Operating Officer, CFO, and such other persons appointed as spokespersons in accordance with the Corporation's Disclosure Policy are responsible for all public relations, including all contact with the media.
-Unless a director, officer, employee, contractor or consultant is specifically authorized to represent the Corporation to the media, such person may not respond to inquiries or requests for information.
+Unless a person is specifically authorized to represent the Corporation to the media, such person may not respond to inquiries or requests for information.
 This includes newspapers, magazines, trade publications, radio and television as well as any other external sources requesting information about the Corporation.
-If the media contacts a director, officer, employee, contractor or consultant about any topic, such person should immediately refer the call to one of the spokespersons.
+If the media contacts any Personnel about any topic, such person should immediately refer the call to one of the spokespersons.

-Employees should not post information relating to the Corporation on any social media sites such as Facebook, Twitter or Internet chat rooms, unless so directed by a person responsible for public relations.
-Further, if an employee encounters information about the Corporation on a social media site or the Internet, they should forward that information to the CEO.
+Personnel should not post information relating to the Corporation on any social media sites such as Facebook, Twitter or Internet chat rooms, unless so directed by a person responsible for public relations.
+Further, if Personnel encounters information about the Corporation on a social media site or the Internet, they should forward that information to the CEO.

-Employees must be careful not to disclose confidential or business information through public or casual discussions to the media or others.
+Personnel must be careful not to disclose confidential or business information through public or casual discussions to the media or others.

-m) Business and Government Relations
+k) Business and Government Relations

-Directors, officers, employees, contractors or consultants of the Corporation may participate in the political process as private citizens.
+Personnel may participate in the political process as private citizens.
 It is important to separate personal political activity and the Corporation's political activities, if any, in order to comply with the appropriate rules and regulations relating to lobbying or attempting to influence government officials.